nayeemahmed43/BookStore/README.md

 # BookStore
-#### This is the store of various kind of books where users can check their desired books and other details of those books.
+#### This is the online book store of various kind of books where users can check their desired books and other details of those books.

 ### Technology
 HTML, CSS, Bootstrap, Node.js, React, Redux.